Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   Navigate back to the storage account blade to collect important information that will be required in future steps.
   - On the storage account blade, select **Access keys** from the menu on the left.
   - Record the *STORAGE ACCOUNT NAME*, *PRIMARY ACCESS KEY*, and *PRIMARY CONNECTION STRING* values.
-  - You will need these credentials when setting up a LinkedService to access the files in your blob through ADF  and also when starting the data generator.
+  - You will need these credentials when setting up a LinkedService to access the files in your blob through Azure Data Factory and also when starting the data generator.

 <a name="azureeh"></a>
 ## Create an Azure Event Hub